 - Finance Committee: Bills and issues concerning taxation, banking and the state budget

-- National Defence Committee: issues and Bills concerning national defence, service in the defence forces and international military cooperation
+- National Defence Committee: issues and bills concerning security, national defence, service in the defence forces, international military cooperation, cyber security and strategic goods

 - Social Affairs Committee: issues and Bills concerning social security, labour relations and health care, including pension insurance, family benefits and benefits for disabled persons, social protection of the unemployed, social welfare and child welfare, working time and rest time, and health insurance